bertmelis/VitoWiFi/README.md

 - Hex print: 2011, robtillaart @ Arduino.cc forum
 - Logger/Blinker: MIT 2015, marvinroger @ Github
 - Serial Protocol @ openv.wikispaces.com
+- @tolw for impleenting the writing
+- @Empor-co for testing the KW-protocol
 - and many others for code and inspiration